dev-plusplus/coding-docs/reactjs-conventions/state-management.md

 }
 ```

-## USE CASE 6: Forms
+## USE CASE 5: Forms
-## USE CASE 7: Persisted state on Session or Local Storage
+## USE CASE 6: Persisted state on Session or Local Storage or Cookies